GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 # 1st Brigade

-The 1BDE is the “boots on the ground” for the Georgia State Defense Fore **B BDE Commander Col Anthony Evangelista.**
+The 1BDE is the “boots on the ground” for the Georgia State Defense Fore

 **1st BDE Mission**